placeholder

 • How can i change my meal plan?
 Expand dropdown

-Requests to change the meal plan will be accepted through September 15 for the Fall semester.
-After this deadline, no requests to change the meal plan will be honored, no matter what class level the student is or where they live.
+Requests to change the swipe meal plans will be accepted through September 15 for the Fall semester and January 15 for the Winter semester.
+After this deadline, no requests to change the meal plan will be honored, no matter what class level the student is or where they reside.

 • Can I cancel my housing?
 Expand dropdown